metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 - You may require signatures from different authorities stored in separate environments.
 - You may wish to create a transaction on the frontend, but then send and validate it on the backend before storing it to a database.

-For example, when creating NFTs, you may need to sign the transaction with the `Collection Authority` keypair to authorise the NFT into the Collection.
-To safely sign it, without exposing your keypair, you could first create the transaction clientside/frontend, partially sign the transaction with the purchaser, serialize the transaction and then send it to your secure enviroment (server/backend).
-You can then safely deserialize the transactions and sign it with the `Collection Authority` keypair without exposing the keypair in a non secure enviroment.
+For example, when creating NFTs, you may need to sign the transaction with the `Collection Authority` keypair to authorize the NFT into the Collection.
+To safely sign it, without exposing your keypair, you could first create the transaction client side/frontend, partially sign the transaction with the purchaser, serialize the transaction and then send it to your secure environment (server/backend).
+You can then safely deserialize the transactions and sign it with the `Collection Authority` keypair without exposing the keypair in a non secure environment.

 ## Initial Setup